-Unless otherwise stated in the relevant course outline, all term work is to be completed no later than the last day of classes.
+See Grading Practices, Part B, Courses, section 1.2 (pg.
+37).
 Deadlines and penalties for late or missing work will be stated in the course outline.
 Professors have the authority to grant extensions of term work to no later than the last date of the examination period.
 Students requiring extensions beyond that date must petition (pg.
-33).
+34).
 Professors may require students to formally petition for term work extensions at their discretion.